docs

 Medical Billing Software for Billing Companies Managing 5 to 20 Practices

-What software a mid-market billing company managing 5 to 20 client practices needs: cross-practice work queues, flat pricing math, scalable permissions, and where the operational walls show up.
+What a billing company managing 5 to 20 practices needs: cross-practice work queues, per-practice pricing, scalable permissions, and where walls appear.

 Short answer

-A billing company managing 5 to 20 client practices is too large for per-client logins and spreadsheet reporting, not yet large enough for enterprise RCM platforms.
-The software decision turns on pricing structure (per-provider versus flat), cross-practice work queues, permission granularity for mixed onshore and offshore staff, and whether reporting shows the full book and individual clients in one tool.
-Buyers who scaled cleanly picked a billing-company-first data model before they needed it.
+A billing company managing 5 to 20 client practices is past per-client logins and spreadsheet reporting, and not yet at enterprise RCM scale.
+The decision turns on four things: pricing structure (per practice versus per provider), cross-practice work queues, permission granularity for mixed onshore and offshore staff, and whether one tool shows the full book and each client without compiling exports.
+The companies that scaled cleanly chose a billing-company-first data model before they needed it.

 What a 5-to-20 practice billing company looks like operationally

-At five practices, most billing companies run four to eight staff and generalists handling most work end-to-end.
+At five practices, most billing companies run four to eight staff, with generalists handling work end to end.

 By ten practices, the generalist model breaks.
-A 10-practice billing company typically covers 30 to 60 active providers — roughly 12 to 25 FTEs by MGMA benchmarks before offshore augmentation.
-The organizational model splits into the client team model (each biller owns a portfolio end-to-end) and the functional model (staff specialized by claims, posting, denial follow-up, AR follow-up across all clients).
-The functional model scales better but depends on software that routes work by function across all clients in one queue.
-A denial specialist on the client-team setup logs into ten instances daily; the same specialist on billing-company-first software works one queue across all ten clients.
+A 10-practice book typically covers 30 to 60 active providers, roughly 12 to 25 FTEs by MGMA benchmarks before offshore augmentation.
+Two operating models emerge: the client-team model, where each biller owns a portfolio end to end, and the functional model, where staff specialize by claims, posting, denial follow-up, and AR follow-up across all clients.
+The functional model scales better, but only on software that routes work by function across every client in one queue.
+A denial specialist on the client-team setup logs into ten instances a day; on billing-company-first software the same specialist works one queue across all ten clients.

-Offshore hiring typically enters around 10 to 15 practices, where operational overhead can approach 50% of gross revenue and offshore staff cost 50 to 70 percent less.
-The compliance requirement: restrict offshore billers' PHI access to their assigned clients, with an audit log proving it.
+Offshore hiring usually starts around 10 to 15 practices, where operational overhead can approach half of gross revenue and offshore staff cost 50 to 70 percent less.
+The compliance requirement is firm: restrict each offshore biller's PHI access to assigned clients, with an audit log that proves it.

-By 20 practices, owners need A/R aging, denial patterns, and ERA exceptions across the full book without compiling 20 separate exports — where practice-centric architectures break.
+By 20 practices, owners need A/R aging, denial patterns, and ERA exceptions across the full book without compiling 20 separate exports.
+This is where practice-centric architectures break.

 The software cost math at this scale